 By coming to the dentist for regular checkups (at least twice per year), you can help ensure that problems are quickly taken care of and long-term dental health problems are avoided.

-Periodontal disease is an infection of the tissue and bone that supports your teeth.
+Periodontal (gum) disease is an infection of the tissue and bone that supports your teeth.

-Periodontal disease has many different levels, from minor to severe, and can have lasting affects on your dental health and overall health.
-Very often, early or moderate periodontal disease do not cause dental pain to patients.
+Periodontal disease has many different levels, from minor to severe, and can have lasting effects on your dental health and overall health.
+Very often, early or moderate periodontal disease does not cause dental pain to patients.

 Early detection is the best way to prevent long-term problems (such as losing your teeth) from gum disease.

-The only way to determine if one has periodontal disease is through proper and regular examinations by a dental professional like White Plains dentist Dr. Ira Handschuh and his hygienists.
+The only way to determine if one has periodontal disease is through proper and regular examinations by a dental professional like White Plains dentist Dr. Ira Handschuh and his team of dental hygienists.

-At The Dental Design Center, we offer a variety of non-surgical treatments for gum disease.
+At The Dental Design Center, we offer a variety of non-surgical gum disease treatments.

 The first step to preventing and reversing gum disease is regular dental hygiene sessions (routine dental cleaning appointments).
-Deep cleanings allow the dentist or hygienist to remove tarter that has accumulated deeper on the tooth roots.
+Deep cleanings allow your dentist or hygienist to remove tartar that has accumulated deeper on the tooth roots.

-We at The Dental Design Center in White Plains and New York City were one of the first practices to provide deep cleanings with Oraquix, the needle-free anesthetic.
-This process allows patients to be anesthetised without the pain of injections while giving short term anesthesia so you will be perfectly comfortable.
+We at The Dental Design Center in White Plains are one of the first practices to provide deep cleanings with Oraquix, the needle-free anesthetic.
+This process allows patients to be anesthetized without the pain of injections while giving short term anesthesia so you will be perfectly comfortable.

-Another non-surgical procedure we use at The Dental Design Center is the placement of a medicine called Arestin® directly to the infected area of the gums.
-Arestin works over a 14-day period to reduce the bacteria that causes the infectious process in the gums.
-This helps reduce inflamation thereby improving the health of the gums and supportive tooth structure.
+Another non-surgical procedure we use at The Dental Design Center is the placement of a special medicine directly to the infected area of the gums.
+This medicine works over a 14-day period to reduce the bacteria that causes the infectious process in the gums.
+This helps reduce inflammation thereby improving the health of the gums and supportive tooth structure.